Safety foundations

 Two-person approval for larger guilds

-Guilds with 100+ managed members require two eligible admins to confirm high-risk actions tied to Auto-Kick and inactivity/decay changes.
+Guilds with 100+ tracked members require two eligible admins to confirm high-risk actions tied to Auto-Kick and inactivity/decay changes.
 If only one eligible admin exists, a delayed re-confirm is required.

 Strict eligibility checks